 A variant of this is the rhetorical and usually equally empty use of Harnad's phrase 'Is there anybody home?' as if any old metaphor that resonates with philosophically untrained people is suitable for specification of a topic for serious philosophical or scientific discussion.

-My 'Rock' paper is available in these formats:
+The latest version of my 'Rock' paper is available in these formats:

 Originally installed here: 31 Jan 2006